-Asset Confidentiality of sensitive logical MRTD (i.e. biometric reference) data.
+Asset Confidentiality of logical MRTD data.

 T.Forgery (Forgery of data on MRTD's chip)

 Adverse action An attacker alters fraudulently the complete stored logical MRTD or any part of it including its security related data in order to deceive on an inspection system by means of the changed MRTD holder's identity or biometric reference data.